-For some key events during your study, it will be essential for you to come to our Egham campus.
-This may include your examinations and, in some cases, enrolment.
+It may be necessary for you to come to our Egham campus for certain events during your studies.
+These may include your examinations and, in some cases, enrolment.
 We will let you know if this is the case.
 Graduation is also held at our Egham campus.

 However, there’s really no need to worry too much about the distance; Egham is an easy 40-minute train journey from London Waterloo and easily accessible from the M3, M4, M25 and Heathrow Airport.

-But you don’t need to wait for these big moments.
-You're encouraged to visit Egham at any time and make use of all the main campus’ facilities, open to you as a valued member of our community.
+You're welcome to visit Egham at any time and make use of all the main campus facilities open to you as a valued member of our community.
 It's well worth a visit as a historic site in its own right.

 Personal support and well-being

 You’ll be able to make the most of the wealth of public support services offered near the London campus, including many local NHS services, religious centres and opportunities for faith support.
 For advice about places of worship, and links to other faith communities and support networks please contact email@example.com.

 Our Disability and Dyslexia Service is based at the Egham campus and the team's available in person, on the phone or over email to support you with queries.
 Some specialist support activities may only be able to take place in Egham, as there is limited in-person support available in our London premises, so we advise you to discuss your academic and accessibility requirements with us at the earliest opportunity.

 Student counselling is available from our professionally-accredited service, and offers personal, emotional and psychological support in a confidential, nonjudgmental and friendly setting.
 Coaching sessions can also be arranged.
 All face-to-face counselling and coaching services take place in Egham but the team can offer counselling over email or by Skype.
 All students can also access support from London Nightline with whom we are affiliated.